Barry Tourist Railway: Route

-The Barry Tourist Railway is centred at Barry Island railway station and platforms, which is shared with Transport for Wales (TfW) services.
-The station is maintained by Cambrian Transport and there is a shop, café and military museum as well as space for event displays and activities.
+The Barry Tourist Railway was centred at Barry Island railway station and platforms, which it shared with Transport for Wales (TfW) services.
+The station was maintained by Cambrian Transport and there was a shop, café and military museum as well as space for event displays and activities.
 At the west or 'Cardiff' end of the building, is the end of the Network Rail main platform 1 area.
 Access to the Barry Tourist Railway's used bay platform 4 and part of bay platform 3 (unused and having no track), is at the pier (east) end of the station.
 An unused section of Platform 1 and also having no track, runs to a point from the east end of the station building towards the Barry Island (or Pier) tunnel.
 The Barry Island Railway line exits the east end of the station and runs to Plymouth Road where a museum is to be developed.
 A short canopied platform at the museum building allows visitors to alight and see historic artefacts and exhibits when established whilst a DMU driver changes ends or steam-hauled trains have to run-around.
 In the past, certain trains ran through Barry Island station and a 280-yard tunnel to Barry Pier to connect with P&A Campbell's paddle steamer sailings in the Bristol Channel.
 At the moment the tunnel is blocked off and used as a shooting range.
 The former single track falling at 1 in 80 to the tunnel was lifted after 1976 and the inclined trackbed now serves as a metalled access road to the tunnel.
 The railway has long-term ambitions to reopen the tunnel and route to Barry Pier.

 Heading west from Barry Island station, the Barry Tourist Railway's single line crosses the 149 yd Barry Island double-line viaduct shared with Network Rail, before making a tight right-hand curve and splitting into two branches, one dropping down to Hood Road, (the Waterfront) the first section to be opened on a totally new inclined formation, the other heading past the former Barry Railway Co's steam shed and on to Woodham Halt and thence to the new terminus at Gladstone Bridge adjacent to Morrison's supermarket and a retail centre.
-It is intended to extend the line a further half mile to a site alongside Arriva Trains Wales’ Barry Docks Station, where an interchange will be provided and where by 2013, a Park & Ride facility had been provided.
+It was intended to extend the line a further half mile to a site alongside Arriva Trains Wales’ Barry Docks Station, where an interchange was planned and where by 2013, a Park & Ride facility had been provided.